1995 Buffalo Bills season: AFC Wild Card Game

 In Buffalo's first playoff game since losing Super Bowl XXVIII two seasons earlier, the Bills handled Miami easily by a score of 37–22 at Rich Stadium.
 Although Dolphins quarterback Dan Marino completed 33 out of 64 passes for 422 yards and two touchdowns, the Bills jumped to a 27–0 lead going into the fourth quarter, and rushed for an NFL playoff-record 341 yards, led by Thurman Thomas's 25 carries for 158 yards.
 The Bills forced four turnovers, including intercepting Marino three times, in the victory.
-It was the final game of Don Shula's coaching career with the Dolphins.
+It was the final game of Don Shula's coaching career with the Dolphins, but the only Bills game ever attended by brothers John & Steve Gorczyca.